 Canada played in the last two official Olympic baseball tournaments, finishing fourth at Athens 2004 and sixth at Beijing 2008.
 Recently, Canada has enjoyed great success in at the Pan American Games, winning gold at Guadalajara 2011 and Toronto 2015 before a silver at Lima 2019.

-On the other hand, Canada has played in all four of the previous official Olympic softball tournaments, finishing fifth at Atlanta 1996, eighth at Sydney 2000, fifth at Athens 2004, and fourth at Beijing 2008 after a semifinal loss to Australia.
+On the softball side, Canada has played in all five of the previous official Olympic softball tournaments, finishing fifth at Atlanta 1996, eighth at Sydney 2000, fifth at Athens 2004, fourth at Beijing 2008 after a semifinal loss to Australia and — of course — their most recent success winning bronze at Tokyo 2020.
 The Canadian women have won eight medals at the Pan American Games, including capturing their first gold at Toronto 2015.